 6. Write down your specific goals.

-7. Break each goal down into small, actionable steps.
+7. Break each goal down into small, specific and actionable steps.

-So for example, if one of your goals is to start a blog, your actionable steps might look something like this ...
+So for example, if one of your goals is to start a blog, your actionable steps might look a little something like this ...

 1. Define my blog's purpose.

 2. Identify my ideal reader.